cuba-platform/ldap-addon/README.md

 # Scheduled Task Configuration

-Before scheduled task configuration make sure that below properties are set in *web-app.properties* file:
+Before configuring scheduled tasks, make sure that the properties listed below are configured in the `web-app.properties` file:

-* *ldap.expiringSessionsEnable:* true.
-Activate notifications for users about expiring sessions.
+* *ldap.expiringSessionsEnable:* if set to 'true', enables notifications to inform a user that his/her session is about to expire.
-* *ldap.expiringSessionNotificationCron:* cron expression for getting expiring sessions from middleware.
+* *ldap.expiringSessionNotificationCron:* defines the cron expression for retrieving expired sessions from the middleware layer.

 Scheduled tasks allow configuring the component to kill the current user session in the following cases: